 I love being an atheist.
 Beyond just reveling in the fact that I don’t believe in god, though, I want to continue exploring the things that my nonbelief was the catalyst for: reading, writing, science, design, paleoanthropology.
 Curiosity.

 What started off as just hiding that I’m an atheist has turned into hiding that I am all of those things.
 Now, instead of compartmentalizing, I’m opening up my own social media feeds and lines of communication with people who I already know so that they can really know me—all of me!
 (Basically, this means that I put my blog link in my personal Instagram and Facebook bios, which makes me nervous but feels necessary.)

 Most of all, I’m taking all that I’ve grown to love about myself as The Curious Atheist, and giving that back to myself, to Rebekah.
 I’m acknowledging that I’m not two people, I am one.
 A blogger and a marimba player.
 An atheist and a cat lover.
 A Grove City College alumna who loved being a part of the school’s marching band but hated attending chapel.
 A paleoanthropology lover, a sister, and an aunt.
 A collector and reader of books about evolution and about cats who fight each other for territory ad nauseam.
-A subscriber to both Rachel Oates and James Charles, to Viced Rhino and Jenna Marbles.
 A wife and an intersectional feminist.

 Hi, I’m Rebekah.
 I’m a lot of things, and I’m one whole person.